timpending/comp-sci-curriculum/Unit-0/04-binary-ascii-utf8.md

 "😀".codePointAt().toString(2)
 ```

+## Exercise

+Practice some basic binary math:

+### Convert
+- 10101010
+- 1100110
+- 11110010

+### Addition
+- 11111110 + 110011
+- 100011 + 11111
+- 11 + 110

+### Subtraction
+- 11000111 - 10000111
+- 1110 - 11
+- 10001 - 100

+### Write a converter

+When you are ready, write a [binary-to-decimal converter](../Exercises/src/binary.js).

 ## Stretch

+- What's the largest binary number you can write with 5 bits?
+(What about _n_ bits?)
+- Try multiplication/divison (*hint:* It's similar to multiplying decimals)

+And if you _really_ want to stretch...
 Implement `xxd` in Node!!
 Write an app that reads in a file and prints output that matches `xxd`'s output.

 Here are some things you'd want to know: